-Mr. Gash is a member of the Board of directors of National Alliance for Inclusion in the Arts, a former Board member of National Alliance for Musical Theatre and has served on panels for National Endowment for the Arts, Theatre Communications Group and the Princess Grace Foundation.
-Mr. Gash has taught Master Classes in Acting and Musical Theatre Performance for the National Theatre of Scotland, University of California at Los Angeles, American Conservatory Theatre, Alabama Shakespeare Festival, Spelman College, Morehouse College, Fordham University, Carnegie-Mellon University and Disney Theatrical.
+Mr. Gash is a member of the Board of directors of National Alliance for Inclusion in the Arts, a former Board member of National Alliance for Musical Theatre and has served on panels for National Endowment for the Arts, Theatre Communications Group, the Princess Grace Foundation and is a member of the Tony Award Nominating Committee.
+Mr. Gash has taught Master Classes in Acting, Shakespeare, Moliere and Musical Theatre Performance for the National Theatre of Scotland, University of California at Los Angeles, American Conservatory Theatre, Alabama Shakespeare Festival, Spelman College, Morehouse College and Carnegie-Mellon University.

-Mr. Gash is a graduate of Carnegie-Mellon University, School of Drama with a Bachelor of Fine Arts in Acting and of the University of California’s School of Theatre Film and Television with a Master’s Degree in Directing for the Theatre and Television.
+Mr. Gash is a graduate of the Carnegie-Mellon University School of Drama with a Bachelor of Fine Arts in Acting and the University of California at Los Angeles’ School of Theatre, Film and Television with a Master of Fine Arts Degree in Directing for the Theatre and Television.